mozilla/Snappy-Symbolication-Server/README.md

         - `"maxFileSizeMB"` An integer type describing how large logs can get (in megabytes) before being rotated.
 - `"quickstart"` Configuration options related to the quickstart script
+    - `"verbose"` Must be a boolean type.
+If set to `true`, quickstart will display additional output.
+Useful for debugging.
+Setting this to `true` is equivilant to passing `--verbose` to the quickstart script.
     - `"Docker"` Configuration options related to Docker
         - `"enable"` Must be a boolean type.
 If set to `true`, quickstart will start the servers within a Docker container
-        - `"restart"` Must be a boolean type.
-If set to `false`, quickstart will not restart the Docker container if it is already started.
-          This is, however, subject to some conditions.
-If a rebuild is needed (or requested with `-R`), or if the configuration options have changed, the Docker container will be restarted regardless of this option.
         - `"publish"`
             - `"memcached"` Must be a boolean type.
 If set to `true`, the port that memcached is running on will be exposed to the host system.